 - 31 Except as described in paragraph 32, an investment entity shall not consolidate its subsidiaries or apply Ind AS 103 when it obtains control of another entity.
-Instead, an investment entity shall measure an investment in a subsidiary at fair value through profit or loss in accordance with Ind AS 109. - 32 6Notwithstanding the requirement in paragraph 31, if an investment entity has a subsidiary that is not itself an investment entity and whose main purpose and activities are providing services that relate to the investment entity's investment activities (see paragraphs B85C-B85E), it shall consolidate that subsidiary in accordance with paragraphs 19-26 of this Ind AS and apply the requirements of Ind AS 103 to the acquisition of any such subsidiary. - 33 A parent of an investment entity shall consolidate all entities that it controls, including those controlled through an investment entity subsidiary, unless the parent itself is an investment entity.
+Instead, an investment entity shall measure an investment in a subsidiary at fair value through profit or loss in accordance with Ind AS 109. - 32 Notwithstanding the requirement in paragraph 31, if an investment entity has a subsidiary that is not itself an investment entity and whose main purpose and activities are providing services that relate to the investment entity's investment activities (see paragraphs B85C-B85E), it shall consolidate that subsidiary in accordance with paragraphs 19-26 of this Ind AS and apply the requirements of Ind AS 103 to the acquisition of any such subsidiary.

-6 Substituted vide Notification No. G.S.R.
+&lt;sup>6 Substituted vide Notification No. G.S.R.
 365(E) dated 30th March, 2016.
-Prior to substitution, paragraph read as under: